 Hario V60 Buono Kettle was created for pourover lovers.
 The spout allows a smooth and precise pour, which is very important with manual drip.
 The perfect balance of the kettle when full, makes it very easy to handle it.

 Another great option would be a variable temperature kettle.
 It will allow you to pour the water when the water temperature is perfect.
-Check our page about variable temperature kettles for a few option.
+Check our page about variable temperature kettles for a few options.

 The only problem I have with the V60 is the heat retention.
-The V60 is brewed into a separate carafe, or cup which is not a part of the brewer, as is the case with the Chemex.
+The V60 is brewed into a separate carafe or cup which is not a part of the brewer, as is the case with the Chemex.
 This means more heat is lost as the coffee is transferred.
 That being said, I find nothing else wrong with the Hario V60 and rely on it heavily.
 I give this product a nine out of ten